Ethel Boyce Achievement Award

-Rachel Proctor is in her second year at Simon Fraser University, pursuing a Bachelor of Arts in Health Sciences.
-As a player, she is entering her first season as a member of the Simon Fraser Clan in the Great Northwest Athletic Conference in NCAA Division II – finishing second place – and was also a member of the Saskatoon Scotiabank U18 Selects who won Gold at the 2013 U18 Women’s Canadian Championship and also competed in the same event in 2014, finishing fourth.
+Brielle McCullough is in her first year at Simon Fraser University, pursuing a Bachelor of Arts degree in Health Sciences.
+As a player, she is entering her first season as a member of the Simon Fraser Clan and was also a member of the Saskatoon Scotiabank U18 Selects who won Gold at the 2013 U18 Women’s Canadian Championship and also competed in the same event in 2014, finishing fourth.

 Previous Ethel Boyce Achievement Award Recipients:

 2013 - Rachel Proctor (BC) and Nicole Swett (BC)